felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 The wait is over!
 Eight months after starting this project, I am finally ready to open the source code.
 You can find it here: https://gitlab.com/felleg/rhdn-scraper

-I'm looking forward to look at your merge requests! :smile:
+I'm looking forward to merge requests! :smile:

 # Closing comments